 Does Your Child Need a Multivitamin?
 A Dietitian Explains What to Look For

-This post may contain affiliate links, which won’t change your price but will earn us a commission.
+Disclosure: This post contains affiliate links, which won’t change your price but will earn us a commission.

 If your child survives on beige foods, refuses vegetables, or seems to catch every cold that goes around, you may be wondering whether a multivitamin could help.

-As a pediatric dietitian, I hear one of the most common questions from parents: “Does my child need a vitamin supplement?”
+As a pediatric dietitian, one of the most common questions I hear from parents is: “Does my child need a vitamin supplement?”

 The answer depends on your child’s diet, growth, and health history.
-In this article, I’ll explain when supplements may be helpful, what nutrients picky eaters are most likely to miss, and how to choose a high-quality multivitamin.
+In this article, I’ll explain when supplements may be helpful, what nutrients picky eaters are most likely to miss, and How to select a good multivitamin for your child.

 Quick tips: